HFC and PFC tax

 Many hydrofluorocarbons (HFC) and perfluorocarbons (PFC) that either are imported into or produced in Norway, is taxable.

-Rate for 2022
+Rate for 2023

 Among other things, the tax obligation does not apply to the recycling of HCF and PFC.

 If you use an approved reception facility to destroy HFC and PFC, the tax will be refunded to the party that delivered the waste.
 The refund rate is the same as the tax rate.
-This scheme is administered by the Norwegian Environment Agency.